-The Boone Needles left a lot to be desired.
+The Boone Needle left a lot to be desired.
 Perhaps the most notable flaw was that the screw-eye hook hangers regularly ripped out under the strain of heavy stripers.
-But despite their shortcomings, the Boone Needles inspired the development of countless future generations of needlefish, which many surfcasters still consider to be the best plug style for big bass.
+But despite its shortcomings, the Boone Needle inspired the development of countless future generations of needlefish, which many surfcasters still consider to be the best plug style for big bass.

 “Popper” is a bit of a misnomer.
 The small, cupped mouth doesn’t quite come into play while the pencil is being retrieved.
 Instead, as the angler rhythmically bounces the rod, the tip of the plug swishes across the surface of the water while slowly creeping toward shore.

 It’s been said that Gibbs designed the Pencil Popper to mimic a whiting (silver hake) tail-walking across the surface trying to escape marauding stripers.
 Whiting may have been the inspiration, but the pencil popper also calls up big stripers when fished around schools of adult bunker, mackerel, mullet or any other large baitfish.

 Today, there are dozens of pencil popper styles made by a number of talented plug builders, but the Gibbs Pencil Popper still ranks high among angler favorites.